Mofarrell1967/my-first-website/README.md

 Welcome!

+This website is designed to test my knowledge so far on the course and apply my learning skills.
+The site was created using the following technologies:

+Cloud9, CLI, Git, GitHub

-The website is divided into 3 pages
+The site is separated into 3 pages containing the following information which can be accessed using the links at the top of the page.

 #### Stream One